daurdraug/1.21/README.md

 ...add instructions how to setup the ESP32, Epaper and relay for testing...

 ## Installing Arduino IDE
-Now sorry for everyone who knows how to upload code to boards.
-80% of this step is not needed for you.

 To program the ESP32 we need to install Arduino IDE.
 Once installed you need to add the ESP32 boards into the boardmanager.
 Go to File/Preferences and add this link to Additional Boards Manager URLs: https://dl.espressif.com/dl/package_esp32_index.json